esphome/esphome-docs/components/lvgl.rst

             - **length**: Tick line length in pixels
             - **color**: ID or hex code for the ticks :ref:`color <config-color>`
             - **label_gap**: Label distance from the ticks with text proportionally to the values of the tick line.
-        - Style options from :ref:`lvgl-styling` for the tick lines a labels using the *line* and *text* style properties.
+        - Style options from :ref:`lvgl-styling` for the tick *lines* and *labels* using the *line* and *text* style properties.
     - **indicators** (**Required**, list): A list with indicators to be added to the scale.
 Their ``value`` is interpreted in the range of the scale (see the *action* below):
         - **line** (*Optional*): Add a needle line to a Scale.
 By default, the length of the line is the same as the scale's radius.
             - **id**: Manually specify the :ref:`config-id` used for updating the indicator value at runtime.
             - **width**: Needle line width in pixels.
             - **color**: ID or hex code for the ticks :ref:`color <config-color>`.
             - **r_mod**: Adjust the length of the needle with this amount (can be negative).
-            - Style options from :ref:`lvgl-styling` for the needle line using the *line* style properties, as well as the background properties to draw a square (or circle) on the pivot of the needles.
+            - Style options from :ref:`lvgl-styling` for the *needle line* using the *line* style properties, as well as the background properties to draw a square (or circle) on the pivot of the needles.
 Padding makes the square larger.
 - Style options from :ref:`lvgl-styling` for the background of the meter, using the typical background properties.

 .. note::